 The Recharge name will be used across all of Volvo's future plug-in cars, so its Twin Engine models will take up that nomenclature going forward.
 To further boost its sales of plug-in cars, the brand is also changing its sales process by actively promoting electrified models as a priority on its website and offering financial incentives to go green.

-Thankfully, given that Volvo is ramping up production of its electrified powertrains thanks to a recent deal with parent company Geely, waiting times shouldn't be too bad.
+Volvo has ramped up production of its electrified powertrains thanks to a recent deal with parent company Geely, so we expect that orders made after deliveries start won't be subject to crazy waiting times.
 We're looking forward to getting our hands on one and will bring you driving impressions as soon as we can.